-NOTE: To ensure integrity of Campaign Statements, each page, as submitted to the City Clerk, is scanned and placed on the City Website.
-Length of time to open scanned Disclosures will vary depending on length of Disclosure Statement and computer capabilities.
-Please be patient.
-All original documents are public information and available in the City Clerk Department for review during regular business hours Monday through Friday, or copied at the cost of .10 cents per page.
+To ensure integrity of Campaign Statements, each page, as submitted to the City Clerk, is scanned and placed in the City's Imaging System.
+All original documents (un-redacted) are public information and available in the City Clerk Department for review during regular business hours Monday through Friday, or copied at the cost of .10 cents per page.

 Campaign Disclosure Statements:

 The Fair Political Practices Commission (FPPC) and local campaign ordinance requires reports from committees, candidates and elected officials at various times of the year.
-All filings are posted on the City's website according to the applicable schedule.
+All filings are scanned and available for viewing through the City's Imaging System, according to the applicable schedule.

 California Fair Political Practices Commission

 The Fair Political Practices Commission (FPPC) was created by the Political Reform Act of 1974, a ballot initiative passed by California voters in 1974 as Proposition 9.